Drive-thru testing to begin in Austintown; map shows route

 The clinic will be held from 9 a.m. to 3 p.m.

-Last week, about 500-people got tested at Roosevelt Park in Campbell.
-Roughly 20 percent were positive for the virus.
+Last week, about 500 people got tested at Roosevelt Park in Campbell.
+Roughly 20% were positive for the virus.